Ghini/ghini.desktop/doc/administration.rst

 --------------------------

 If you are using a real DBMS to hold your botanic data, then you need do something about database administration.
-While database adnimistration is far beyond the scope of this document, we make our users aware of it.
+While database administration is far beyond the scope of this document, we make our users aware of it.

 SQLite